-As stated in the previous section, our approach is based on the observation of all the network traffic in transit across a monitoring point, such as between an edge network and the broader Internet, trying to generate multiset signatures that characterize the worms which flow samples are sent across the monitored network.
-While we believe that a distributed approach will be more effective, in this work we consider only a single centralized strategy.
+As stated in the previous section, our approach is based on observation of all the network traffic in transit across a monitoring point, such as between an edge network and the broader Internet, trying to generate multiset signatures that characterize the worms which flow samples are sent across the monitored network.
+While believing that a distributed approach will be more effective, in this work we consider only a single monitor.

-Like Hamsa [25], our system analyzes network traffic, defragments network packets into contiguous flows of bytes, classifies re-assembled flows in suspicious, presumably sent by a worm instance, and innocuous, probably belonging to a common application, and tries to extract signatures that characterize flows classified as suspicious.
+Like Hamsa [28], our system analyzes network traffic, resembles network packets into contiguous byte flows, classifies reassembled flows in suspicious, presumably sent by a worm instance, and innocuous, probably belonging to a common application, and tries to extract signatures that characterize flows classified as suspicious.

-The main issue in which we are interested in is generation of signatures by examining the suspicious and innocuous flows pools.
-Flows reassembly and traffic normalization at a monitor level [24] and identification of anomalous or suspicious traffic with more or less accurate techniques [8, 4, 10] are typical topics in IDS design and development and we do not cope with them here.
+The main issue in which we are interested in is generation of signatures by examining suspicious and innocuous flows pools.
+Flows reassembly and traffic normalization at a monitor level [26] and identification of anomalous or suspicious traffic with more or less accurate techniques [8, 4, 10] are typical topics in IDS design and development and we do not cope with them here.

-We only assume that the flow classifier is imperfect and may mis-classify innocuous flows as suspicious and viceversa.
-Moreover, the classifier is also not able to discriminate flows depending on the worm who generated them.
+We only assume that the flow classifier will be imperfect and may misclassifies innocuous flows as suspicious and vice versa and that it is not able to discriminate flows depending on the worm who generated them.

-As said before, the approach leverages on the hypothesis that every worm has its invariants set and that an attacker must insert, in all worm samples, all the invariants bytes in order for the attacker to be successful.
-This means that, to allow a rapid spread of the worm, there will be a lot of flows in which all the invariant bytes occur.
+As said before, the approach leverages on the hypothesis that every worm has its invariants set and that an attacker must insert in all worm samples all the invariants bytes.
+This means that, to allow a rapid spread of the worm, there will be a lot of flows in which appear all the invariants bytes.
 However, some of the same invariant bytes could appear also in innocuous flows or it will be quite simple for an attacker to inject designed noise (like bogus worms) in suspicious flows pool or fake invariants in worm samples in order to mislead generation of the signatures.
 These evasion techniques are known as poisoning attacks.

 As we will see in Section 6, this issue is very important in design phase of new systems.
-Prior generation models, like Hamsa [25] and Polygraph [11], even if equipped with signatures generators effective also in presence of high noise ratios, will be led astray in presence of some ad-hoc forged traffic because of an incorrect approach to the issue.
+Prior generation models, like Hamsa [28] and Polygraph [11], even if equipped with signatures generators effective also in presence of high noise ratios, will be led astray in presence of some ad-hoc forged traffic because of an incorrect approach to this issue.